N scale track plans for free

 • Track ballast

-Some manufacturers have tracks with ready-made track ballast.
+Some manufacturers offer tracks with ready-made track ballast.
 This is easy to lay.
-If you prefer that, search for Kato Unitrack or Fleischmann N scale, formerly known as “piccolo”.
+Search for Kato Unitrack or Fleischmann N scale, formerly known as “piccolo”.

 • Availability

-Last but not least: Is it easy to get the material?
+Last but not least: Is it easy to get the material in your country?

 N scale manufacturers